 In commemoration of this auspicious event, on the full moon day in May 2009, Kottam children and elders pilgrimaged to the Nallur Murugan temple to worship, then continued to Yogaswami’s ashram in Columbuthurai where they worshiped and sang Natchinthanai songs to honor and celebrate this occasion.

-No Responses to “Sri Subramuniya Kottam Celebrates Vaikasi Visakam”
+2 Responses to “Sri Subramuniya Kottam Celebrates Vaikasi Visakam”